Find and fix writing mistakes instantly

 Now let’s see them in use.
 What is a pronoun in this sentence:

 Mine tells us the shoes in question belong to the speaker.
 Let’s try one more sentence:

 - His office is clean.

 In this sentence, his tells us to whom the clean office belongs.

-The reflexive category is pretty straightforward: they’re when someone or something (denoted by a regular noun) acts upon itself.
-The dead giveaway is the suffix -self at the end of the word.
+Within a definition of pronoun, the reflexive category is pretty straightforward: they’re used when someone or something (denoted by a regular noun) acts upon itself.
+Both subject and object define pronouns in a sentence.
+The dead giveaway is the suffix: -self or -selves at the end of the word.

 - I cut myself when I was chopping onions.

 The intensive definition of pronoun is basically the same as a reflexive one, however, there are two differences:

 - Intensives aren’t needed to make a sentence complete (reflexives are needed).

 - Scroll to the bottom of this guide to learn more about what is a pronoun relative to antecedents.